effiets/neliosAssignmentFrontend/README.md

 # Nelios assignment Frontend Project

-A responsive application that fetches data from the backend.
+A responsive application build with that fetches data from the backend.
 The user can filter the results by price or /and by meal plan.
 The results can also be sorted by Price or rating.

+FrontEnd  stack: HTML CSS Javascript, ReactJS

 #### To run the up please:
 Download the backend here --> https://github.com/effiets/neliosAssignmentBackend